YamiND/daxueSIS-electron/README.md

 npm run-script build-win // Builds a .exe with dependencies for being portable on Windows
 ```

-Builds by defualt will be saved to a release-builds directory.
+Builds by default will be saved to a release-builds directory.
 From there you can copy that folder to wherever you need to run it from